USS Constitution vs HMS Guerriere: Aftermath

 Constitution after the defeat of Guerriere.

 Captain Dacres was escorted aboard Constitution.
 Hull refused to accept Dacres' sword of surrender, saying he could not accept the sword from a man who had fought so gallantly.
 He also ordered that Dacres' mother's Bible be returned to him.
 Guerriere was clearly sinking, and the wounded were transferred to Constitution.
 Hull found that ten impressed Americans had been serving aboard Guerriere but Dacres had permitted them to stay below decks instead of fighting their countrymen.

 Hull wanted Guerriere towed in as a prize ship.
 Constitution lay by Guerriere during the night but at daybreak it was obvious that Guerriere could not be salvaged.
 The prisoners and the American salvage parties were brought aboard Constitution and at 3:00 p.m., Guerriere was set on fire, and soon blew up.

-Although Constitution was substantially undamaged and still had two thirds of its ammunition, shot from the Guerriere was wedged in the lower masts of the frigate and Constitution was unable to continue its cruise.
+Although Constitution was substantially undamaged and still had two thirds of her ammunition, shot from the Guerriere was wedged in the lower masts of the frigate and Constitution was unable to continue her cruise.
 Furthermore, Hull wanted the American public to have news of the victory.
 He reached Boston ten days later, and his news (with the obvious proof of more than two hundred prisoners of war) caused rejoicing.
 Guerriere had been one of the most active ships of the Royal Navy in stopping and searching American merchant vessels, and the news of her defeat was particularly satisfying to the American seafaring community.